MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 ### ERROR: ScoringFeUnhealthy

-You might get this error when you create or update a Kubernetes online endpoint or deployment because the [Azureml-fe](how-to-kubernetes-inference-routing-azureml-fe.md) system service running in the cluster isn't found or is unhealthy.
+You might get this error when you create or update a Kubernetes online endpoint or deployment because the [azureml-fe](how-to-kubernetes-inference-routing-azureml-fe.md) system service that runs in the cluster isn't found or is unhealthy.
 To mitigate this issue, reinstall or update the Azure Machine Learning extension in your cluster.

 ### ERROR: ValidateScoringFailed